privacyguides/privacyguides.org/docs/android.en.md

 ### Other Devices

-!!! important

-    Google Pixel phones are the **only** devices we recommend for purchase.
-Pixel phones have stronger hardware security than any other Android devices currently on the market, due to proper AVB support for third party operating systems and Google's custom [Titan](https://security.googleblog.com/2021/10/pixel-6-setting-new-standard-for-mobile.html) security chips acting as the Secure Element.

-    Secure Elements are more limited than the processor's Trusted Execution Environment used by most other phones as they are only used for secrets storage, hardware attestation and rate limiting but not running "trusted" programs.
-Phones without a Secure Element have to use the TEE for secrets storage, rate limiting, *and* trusted computing, which results in a larger attack surface.

 The following OEMs are only mentioned as they have phones compatible with the operating systems recommended by us.
 If you are purchasing a new device, we only recommend purchasing a Google Pixel.

-When purchasing a device, we recommend getting one as new as possible.
-The software and firmware of mobile devices are only supported for a limited time, so buying new extends that lifespan as much as possible.

 #### OnePlus